plone/guillotina/docs/source/developer/fields.md

 }
 ```

-To reset it to its default value, you can send the following payload without `value`:
+To reset `counter` to its default value, you can send the following
+payload without `value`:

 ```json
 {
     "counter": {